VideoStreamingEnseirb/MPEG-DASH/README.md

 # MPEG-DASH

+MPEG-DASH is an adaptive bitrate streaming technique that enables high quality streaming of media content over the Internet delivered from conventional HTTP web servers.

+See our demo to have a look on the way of work of MPEG DASH.

+## Use a dash player for his website

-# Create his own dash server
+## Create his own dash server

-Composer helps you declare, manage, and install dependencies of PHP projects.

-See https://getcomposer.org/ for more information and documentation.

-## Create the MPD file
+You will need ffmpeg, whis is a tool for handling video, audio, and other multimedia files and streams

-Download ffmpeg with
+Download and install ffmpeg with:

-sudo apt-get install ffmpeg
+`sudo apt-get install ffmpeg`

-`Insérez du code`
+### Create the MPD file

+Go into your working directory:

 `mkdir serverVideo`
 `cd serverVideo`

-Paste your video in.video into the directory serverVideo
+Paste your file `in.video` into the directory serverVideo

 Create the audio file with thes command: